clerk/use-stripe-subscription/README.md

 A demo of `use-stripe-subscription` in a Next.js project is [available here](https://github.com/clerkinc/use-stripe-subscription-demo).

+## Stripe Product & Price modeling

+`use-stripe-subscription` relies on Stripe's Product and Price objects to manage subscriptions.
+Currently, the package only allows customers to subscribe to one Product at a time.

+Developers should treat "Products" as tiers (e.g. Free, Pro, Business), while "Prices" are different ways to pay for a Product (e.g. Monthly, Annually).
+These can be configured directly from the [Products page of the Stripe Dashboard](https://dashboard.stripe.com/test/products?active=true)

+After Products and Prices are configured, developers should configure their [Customer portal settings](https://dashboard.stripe.com/test/settings/billing/portal).
+The settings here are how `use-stripe-subscription` determines which Products and Prices users can purchase in a self-serve manner.
+For security reasons, `useSubscription()` only returns products that are listed in the "Products" section of this page.

+Developers can optionally add metadata to a Product that describes which "features" come with a subscription.
+Simply use a metadata key named **features**, and assign the value to a comma separated list of arbitrary features (no spaces, e.g. readFoo,writeBar).
+Then, the `<Gate feature="readFoo">` (React) and `customerHasFeature({customerId, feature: "writeBar"})` (Node) can be used to gate access to the application as needed.

 ## Reference

 ### useSubscription()

 `useSubscription()` is a hook that returns:

-- `products` - A list of available products and it's available pricing plans in tuple form `{product, prices}`
+- `products` - A list of available products and their available pricing plans in tuple form `{product, prices}`
 - `subscription` - The active subscription
 - `redirectToCheckout()` - A method to initialize and redirect the current customer to a Checkout session.
 It is used for purchasing a **new subscription**.
 Arguments: